Stratosphere-Studios/777-300ER/README.md

 A: Yes!
 Enable the freighter option on the EFB and the plane will become a 300ERF.
 Note that not all cockpit changes are modeled yet.

-If you want to help out and you have some dev skills, feel free to fork, modify, and make a pull request!

 **Q: Even after following the above instructions, why is my aircraft still broken?**

 A: Please remember this aircraft is still in the works.
 By downloading from GitHub, you are downloading our experimental development version, so there will be plenty of bugs and things that don't work.
-Please be patient as we continue working on the aircraft, and don't forger you can help out too!
+Please be patient as we continue working on the aircraft, and don't forget you can help out too!

 **СDU Сode**